ductuanUET/meals_app/README.md

-# meals_app
+# Meal Management Application

-A new Flutter project.
+A application to manage meals.

 ## Getting Started